-Welcome to NYOH/Columbia Orthopedic Surgery!
-Our program has a robust history of pioneers.
+Welcome to Columbia Orthopedics/NYOH, where we have a history of excellence.
 Founded on the pioneering work of Drs.
-Russell Hibbs, Harrison McLaughlin, Frank Stinchfield, Robert Carroll, Nas Eftekhar, Charles Neer, and Louis Bigliani, the department exemplifies the very best in orthopedic patient care, education, and leadership.
+Harrison McLaughlin, Russell Hibbs, Frank Stinchfield, Robert Carroll, Charles Neer, and Louis Bigliani, the department exemplifies the very best in orthopedic education and surgery.
+Under our current Chair, Dr. William Levine, a world-renowned shoulder surgeon, the historic legacy of the department continues to thrive.

-Our alumni network includes orthopedic surgeons who have and continue to make astounding academic contributions to the world of orthopedic surgery in all subspecialties.
-Under our current Chair, Dr. William Levine, who is himself a world-renowned shoulder surgeon, we continue this historic legacy.